stikeve/Stikeve-Dev-Blog/README.md

 - **Blog Posts:** Create, edit, delete, and view posts with Markdown support.
 - **Tags & Privacy:** Tag posts as `technical` or `personal`, set posts as public or private.
 - **Excerpt Generation:** Auto-generates excerpts if not provided.
+- **Admin:** User with admin privileges can edit or delete any user's post.
 - **Responsive UI:** Built with Tailwind CSS and React.

 ---